 The option list (4) contains a list of values (5) that users can choose from.

-Use the combo box with a two-column layout if you need to display additional information to your options, such as currencies for countries or abbreviations for systems.
+Use the combo box with a two-column layout if you need to display additional information for the selection options, such as currencies, country abbreviations, or system abbreviations.

 There are three ways to select an item from the list: